 Vern’s Grocery store sells a wide selection of items, including homemade key lime pie–a real treat.
 Keep going, and you’ll see El Mercado Souvenirs Shop, and I’ve got the Munchies snack shack and ice cream.
 They have delicious conch burgers and excellent ice cream, all reasonably priced.

-Keep going, and you’ll see a grassy hill: the Cholera Cemetery (look for small stone piles) and Shipwreck Memorial.
-It’s worth walking up the hill to the limestone monument and looking down on the beach and the reef beyond.
+Keep going, and you’ll see a grassy hill: the Cholera Cemetery (look for small stone piles) and the Shipwreck Memorial.
+It’s well worth walking up the hill to the limestone monument and looking down on the beach and the reef beyond.

 But don’t stop there.
 Where Baystreet and the Queen’s Hwy merge, you’ll find the Hope Town Sailing Club (blink and you’ll miss it) with their small fleet of Sunfish, Prams, and Lasers.
 The picturesque pier provides a nice photo op.

 The Wyannie Malone Museum, with its perplexingly infrequent hours, is said to house a unique collection of historic items outlining the island’s history.
-The former schoolhouse is home to a number of artifacts that tell the story of the island’s early settlement by Lucian Indians, the arrival of Loyalists and their slave households, and the area’s unique maritime history.
+The former schoolhouse is home to artifacts that tell the story of the island’s early settlement by Lucian Indians, the arrival of Loyalists and their slave households, and the area’s unique maritime history.
 The museum is also home to the largest database of Bahamian genealogical records.